HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Summary dialog

-12. Click **OK** to save the DSN.
+12. Click :guilabel:`OK` to save the DSN.
 You will then be returned to the 'Select Data Source' window to continue linking a new database (see :ref:`new_link`).

 .. note::